Norwich skyline with the cathedral spire, the centre of gravity for Norfolk schooling

 How Norfolk School Admissions Work

 Norfolk County Council manages admissions for community and voluntary-controlled schools.
 Apply through Norfolk’s online portal by 15 January for September primary entry, and 31 October for secondary.
-Most schools use distance from home as the primary criteria after looked-after children and siblings.
-This means your address effectively determines your school, making property location critical for families.
+Most schools use distance from home as the main criterion after looked-after children and siblings, so your address effectively determines your school.
+Buy the house and you’ve mostly chosen the school.

 Academies and free schools manage their own admissions but typically follow similar distance-based criteria.
 Faith schools (particularly Catholic primaries in Norwich) apply additional religious criteria.
-Always check individual school admission policies, they can vary significantly even between neighbouring schools.
+Always check the individual school’s admission policy; two neighbouring schools can run quite different rules.

 SEND Provision